dimitri4788/notes/gitTutorial.md

 $ git checkout -b newBranch
 ```
 clone
+- Clones, or copies, an existing repository into a new directory.
+It also adds remote-tracking branches for each branch in the cloned repo, which allows you to push to a remote branch.
 ```sh
 # Clone learnxinyminutes-docs
 $ git clone https://github.com/adambard/learnxinyminutes-docs.git
 ```
 commit
+- Stores the current contents of the index in a new “commit.”
+This commit contains the changes made and a message created by the user.
 ```sh
 # commit with a message
 $ git commit -m "Added multiplyNumbers() function to HelloWorld.c"